-At N.D.H.S. we offer dual credit opportunities with Fleming College in the Manufacturing program and in the Hospitality & Tourism program.
-These are programs in which senior students can earn both secondary school and college credits simultaneously.
-These programs always involve a teacher from the secondary school and teachers from the college programs.
+At N.D.H.S. we offer dual credit opportunities with Fleming College in the Manufacturing program.
+This is a program in which senior students can earn both secondary school and college credits simultaneously.
+This program always involves a teacher from the secondary school and teachers from the college programs.